signl4/docs/integrations/prometheus/prometheus.md

 # SIGNL4 Integration with Prometheus Alertmanager

+When critical systems fail, SIGNL4 is the fastest way to alert your staff, engineers, IT admins on call and “in the field”.
+SIGNL4 provides reliable notifications via mobile app push, text and voice calls with tracking, escalations and duty scheduling.

+[Prometheus](https://prometheus.io/) is an open-source monitoring tool that monitors availability and performance.
+It gives you simple access to relevant data for example using [Grafana](https://www.signl4.com/blog/portfolio_item/grafana-mobile-alert-notification-app-text-voice-call/).
+SIGNL4 easily enables Prometheus to notify mobile teams in the field or on call in real-time.
+This speeds up their response significantly and frees resources in the operations.

+Pairing Prometheus Alertmanager with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.
+The integration does not only allow you to know when a critical issue has occurred but also when it was resolved no matter where you are.

-he integration of Prometheus and SIGNL4 is done using the Alertmanager that is part of Prometheus.
+The integration of Prometheus and SIGNL4 is done using the Alertmanager that is part of Prometheus.

 ## Prerequisites